 5. They keep you up-to-date.

 Babylist sends email alerts when there are price changes or availability updates on your baby registry.
-I found this so helpful because it can be quite annoying for your friends and family when a bunch of your registry items go out of stock.
+I found this so helpful because it can be pretty annoying for your friends and family when many of your registry items go out of stock.

 6. It’s not just for baby!

 I thought that it was so nice to be able to add some things on the registry that isn’t just for baby.
 You can add some new pajamas, a maternity robe, a date night cash fund, your Netflix subscription, and your Amazon Prime membership, too!

 Babies are expensive.
 With Babylist, you can start that college fund (or diaper fund) with help from your village.
 And Babylist transfers the cash straight to your bank account!
 So convenient!
 That can help with a lot of things, especially those big-ticket items.